LibanChana/pizza-city/README.md

 #PizzaCity

-This is apizza delivery website.
+This is a pizza delivery website.

 ##AUTHOR

 The code is written by Liban Chana .
 A sofware development student at Moringa School.